 Curriculum: Each class has a curriculum that follows the National Association for the Education of Young Children guidelines for a developmentally appropriate classroom learning environment.
 The overall school curriculum enhances the school's mission, goal and philosophy.
 We have a curriculum coordinator to help facilitate planning during monthly teacher meetings.
 This assures that all teachers in the individual age groups have the necessary information, supplies and support that they need.

 Christian Education: Christian education is an important component of our overall curriculum.
 In addition to learning to live daily in a world created by a loving God, the children experience formal times of Christian education.
 These times are a vital part of our program and are incorporated in the classroom, at Chapel and at Tiny Chapel.
-Three, four and five year olds attend Chapel once a month in the Sanctuary.
+Three, four and five year olds attend Chapel every Wednesday in the Sanctuary.
 Chapel time consists of singing, the reading of a Bible story and an activity that relates to the story.
 This story is emphasized throughout the month in the classroom.
-Two year olds have the opportunity to attend Tiny Chapel once a month in our small church Chapel.
+Two year olds and younger have the opportunity to attend Tiny Chapel once a month in our small church Chapel.
 Outreach opportunities are emphasized with the children and families as well.

 Classrooms: Our classrooms are set up in a learning center style.
 This set-up invites the children to learn at their own pace and comfort level.
 The materials available in the centers change as well as the centers themselves according to the curriculum and skill sets that are being emphasized.